 - Reduce unnecessary stressors in your life.

 In addition to the above lifestyle changes, many natural supplements claim to reduce anxiety and support quality sleep.
-Natural sleep aids that have been shown to be clinically effective for promoting good sleep include:
+Natural sleep aids that are clinically effective for promoting good sleep include:

 - Valerian root